cjdelisle/cjdns/README_HR.md

                 `// Bind to this port.
                 "bind": "0.0.0.0:yourportnumberishere",`

-3. Their unique password that you uncommented or created: "password": "thisisauniquestring_002"
+3. Their unique password that you uncommented or created: `"password": "thisisauniquestring_002"`
-4. Vaš javni ključ: "publicKey":thisisauniqueKEY_001.k"
+4. Vaš javni ključ: `"publicKey": "thisisauniqueKEY_001.k"`